Tutorial 4 - Advanced Filtering

 In our next example query, we'll demonstrate this.
 Let's search for items with a properties.name

-that contains the string "music".
+that have the exact value of the string "music".

 Code: